2022–23 Southeast Missouri State Redhawks men's basketball team

 The 2022–23 Southeast Missouri State Redhawks men's basketball team represented Southeast Missouri State University in the 2022–23 NCAA Division I men's basketball season.
 The Redhawks, led by third-year head coach Brad Korn, played their home games at the Show Me Center in Cape Girardeau, Missouri as members of the Ohio Valley Conference.
-As a fifth-seed, they won the OVC tournament to receive an automatic bid to the NCAA tournament for the second time in school history and first since 2000.
+They finished the season 19–17, 10–8 in OVC play to finish a three-way tie for third place.
+As No. 5 seed in the OVC tournament, the defeated Lindenwood, Tennessee State, Moorehead State, and Tennessee Tech to win the conference championship.
+As a result, they received the conference's automatic bid to the NCAA tournament for the second time in school history and first since 2000.
+As a No. 16 seed in the South region, they lost to Texas A&M–Corpus Christi in the First Four.

 Previous season

 The Redhawks finished the 2021–22 season 14–18, 8–9 in OVC play to finish in fourth place.
 They defeated Tennessee State in the quarterfinals of the OVC tournament, before falling to Murray State in the semifinals.